 Action Execution

 The LIDA Model attempts to model minds generally, providing an architecture for the control structure of any number of different LIDA-based agents.
-Thus the LIDA Model must remain agnostic with respect to different senses, actions, and environments.
+Thus, the LIDA Model must remain agnostic with respect to different senses, actions, and environments.
 Each of its many independent and asynchronous modules, mentioned above, must allow for implementation so as to serve various agents with a variety of senses, actions and environments.

 Two of LIDA’s most recently developed modules are devoted to action execution, which is concerned with creating a motor plan for a selected action, and executing it.
 The Sensory Motor Memory (see Figure 1 above) learns and remembers motor plan templates, while Motor Plan Execution instantiates a suitable motor plan for the selected action, and executes it (Dong & Franklin, 2014, 2015a; Dong & Franklin, 2015b).
 Together they allow a LIDA-based agent to execute a selected action, quite important for any autonomous agent.